eea/eea.docker.scp-server/README.md

   - <DATADIR>:/usr/local/apache2/htdocs
 ```

-Then you can copy into the container (e.g. via scp) as the `www` user:
+When started you can upload data into the container (e.g. via scp) as the `www` user:

     scp -P <PORT> <FILE> www@<DOCKER-HOST>: